Agentic work orchestrator

 Save agent state on iteration limits.
 Review progress, provide guidance, and resume where you left off.
 Never lose work when stepping away.

-Agent Dashboard
+Interactive Dashboard

 Subscription Pooling